benjamin-thomas/java-snappy-dev-env/README.md

 ## How to use

-Start or restart the launcher when adding new classes
+Start or restart the watcher when adding new classes

     - ./gradlew vendorTestJars
     - ./manage/dev/watch